 Dispensaries play a critical role as the Participating Collection Centers, providing the patients a choice to protect the environment while being a consumer.

 Growers, processors, and dispensaries can try and keep the containers consistent with the #5 plastic packaging that the majority of the industry is using.
 This helps keep down the potential for contamination as each plastic has different properties.
+It is also very helpful if semi-permanent labels are used to make removal easier.

 Sponsorship opportunities are also available.